 Renewable energy power plants such as Çamlıca HEPP, will contribute to “Emissions Reductions or Removals and/or Adaptation to Climate Change” by reducing CO2 emissions caused by fossil fuel-fired power plants that are displaced due to the project activity, in line with GS4GG principles.
 The Project will contribute to SDG Target 13.a through an expected amount of 49,436 tonnes of CO2e, which represent direct and quantifiable impact on climate security.

-Relevant target of the goal
+Goal 15 – Life on Land

+Relevant target of the goal: Take urgent and significant action to reduce the degradation of natural habitats, halt the loss of biodiversity and, by 2020, protect and prevent the extinction of threatened species.

+Necessary studies have been conducted to ensure that the project creates no disturbance to the regional habitat.

 A.2 Explanation of methodological choices/approaches for estimating the SDG outcome